 Where the combination of rock mass strength and in situ stresses is likely to cause overstressing around the caverns and in the pillar, a good rule of thumb is that the distance between the two caverns should be approximately equal to the height of the larger cavern.

-The interested reader is encouraged to download the program EXAMINE2D and use it to explore the problem, such as those illustrated in Figures 10 and 12, for themselves.
+The interested reader is encouraged to download the program EXAMINE2D (free from www.rocscience.com) and to use it to explore the problem, such as those illustrated in Figures 10 and 12, for themselves.